Easy to set up

 The coil support system also features extra support at the edges.
 Have you ever sat on the edge of the bed and almost slid off because of nonexistent edge support?
 It’s frustrating.
 The coils at the edge of the Cocoon Chill are firmer than in the center, preventing accidental sliding off.
 I could sit on the edge and put on socks without worrying about taking a tumble.

 The mattress's cooling factor coils allow air (and heat) to circulate through the mattress, making them an excellent option for people who overheat.
 The Cocoon Chill strikes an ideal balance between contouring foam with the support and cooling of coils.
-The cooling cover, which contains PCM, makes a big difference, too.
+The cooling cover, which contains PCMs, makes a big difference, too.
 The PCM absorbs heat, pulling it from the body.
 I was deliciously cool every night.